jsharf/plasticity/README.md

 Plasticity runs on OpenCL and can support various OpenCL backends.
 (ARM, Intel CPUs, NVIDIA & AMD GPUs, POCL, etc).
-Plasticity is being developed on both NVIDIA's OpenCL backend and POCL, and these are the two backends that are going to receive the most software support.
+Plasticity is being developed on NVIDIA's OpenCL backend and the POCL backend.
+These two backends are going to receive the most software support.

 Directory Structure
 -------------------